Study Abroad and Volunteering in Chile

 Learning Acceptance of New Ideas

-“No,” I said firmly, but with a smile, “No.” My Chilean host mother responded with complete silencio, followed by the most crushing look of disappointment as she retracted my plate full of cooked octopus and onions from the place mat in front of me.
-My stubbornness was sucking the life from the room and in my first week of life in Concepción, Chile, that was not the effect I had hoped to have.
-In a futile attempt to smooth things over I gently added in my broken Spanish, "I'm sorry but I don't eat the fish with the eight legs."
+Chile, that was not the effect I had hoped to have.
+In a futile attempt to smooth things over, I gently added in my broken Spanish, "I'm sorry, but I don't eat the fish with the eight legs."
 She gave me a look of reproach and said quietly, "Why are you such a frog in un pozo?"
-Baffled at first, I skimmed my Spanish/English dictionary to discover that un pozo means "a well."
+Baffled initially, I skimmed my Spanish/English dictionary to discover that un pozo means "a well."
 Shamefully, I realized that what she had meant was that I was being close-minded, that it was as if I were a tiny frog, trapped and unable to see further than the walls of my mental "well."

 After that scolding, I decided against the persistent warnings of my wary stomach and reclaimed my plate.
-As lunch continued, I made myself a quiet resolution through the labored mastication of that miserably chewy, sponge-like, tentacled flesh.
-From then on out I knew that no matter what events awaited me in my time in Chile, I did not want to be the frog in the well.
-Caution is one thing, but what is travel if not the chance to be completely immersed in a different way of life, even if that immersion includes the consumption of things we had never even considered food prior to seeing them on our plates?
+As lunch continued, I made a quiet resolution through the labored mastication of that miserably chewy, sponge-like, tentacled flesh.
+From then on, I knew that no matter what events awaited me in Chile, I did not want to be the frog in the well.
+Caution is one thing, but what is travel if not the chance to be wholly immersed in a different way of life, even if that immersion includes consuming stuff we had never even considered food before seeing it on our plates?

 The good thing is that the choice to study abroad already proves that most of us are trying to jump out of our wells.
-We want to see what else is out there and we want to experience it first-hand, not solely through magazines and Travel Channel specials.
-The unilateral world view that plagues so many Americans is slowly broadening.
-Now, we do not want to read primary sources; we want to be them.
+We want to see what else is out there and experience it first-hand, not solely through magazines and Travel Channel specials.
+The unilateral worldview that plagues so many Americans is slowly broadening.
+We do not want to read primary sources; we want to be them.

-But once that decision has been made we are left wondering — what is it should I do next to prepare?
+But once that decision has been made, we are left wondering — what should we do next to prepare?
 The answer to that is simple — research.
 Find out about your new home country's foods and customs.
 Learn about their history and their national holidays.
 All of this has plenty of practical applications.
-Perhaps if I had known all about all of unique creations that the coastal-dwelling Chileans concoct with fish, I would not have been so vague when I told my host family that I liked seafood.
+Perhaps if I had known all about the unique creations that the coastal-dwelling Chileans concoct with fish, I would not have been so vague when I told my host family that I liked seafood.

-After my arrival, I was quick to realize that life in Chile is not much different than life in the United States.
-People did not stop living when I got there and they have kept on living since I have left.
-Aside from a few idiosyncrasies like lighting a pilot each time I wanted to shower, throwing used toilet paper in the garbage bin aside the toilet because of the poor plumbing system, seeing stray dogs everywhere, and the fact that everyone was speaking Spanish around me — my life proceeded as well.
-I still woke up every morning, went to class, learned dirty words and funny idioms from my Chilean friends, ate empanadas, went out dancing, and even watched Papi Ricki and other Chilean television shows with my host family.
+After my arrival, I quickly realized that life in Chile is not much different than in the United States.
+People did not stop living when I arrived and have kept living since I left.
+Aside from a few idiosyncrasies like lighting a pilot each time I wanted to shower, throwing used toilet paper in the garbage bin aside from the toilet because of the poor plumbing system, seeing stray dogs everywhere, and the fact that everyone was speaking Spanish around me — my life proceeded as well.
+I still woke up every morning, went to class, learned dirty words and funny idioms from my Chilean friends, ate empanadas, and danced.
+We also watched Papi Rick, and other Chilean television shows with my host family.
 All that was necessary was a willingness to adapt and to become involved in the lives of the people around me so I could be a part of how they live.

 Travel became central to the experience.
-Nearly every weekend I would travel with other students from the program to different parts of Chile and neighboring Argentina.
-We visited fjords, glacier lakes, sleepy beach towns, lunar landscapes and vibrant cities like Santiago, Valparaiso, Buenos Aires and Mendoza.
-Other weekends I stayed in Concepción and did things with my Chilean family and friends.
-We went to the local rodeo, had a big Sunday lunches with all of the extended family and spent time playing paddleball on the beach.
+Nearly every weekend, I would travel with other students from the program to different parts of Chile and neighboring Argentina.
+We visited fjords, glacier lakes, sleepy beach towns, lunar landscapes, and vibrant cities like Santiago, Valparaiso, Buenos Aires, and Mendoza.
+I stayed in Concepción other weekends and did things with my Chilean family and friends.
+We went to the local rodeo, had a big Sunday lunch with the extended family, and played paddleball on the beach.

-Wherever the situation, whatever the landscape—the key is to be open to exploring.
-I never would have thought prior to my arrival in Chile that I would climb an active volcano or visit the bottom of the American continent and swim in the frigid Strait of Magellan.
-But now it is impossible to imagine not having done it.
+The key is to be open to exploring whatever the situation, whatever the landscape.
+Before arriving in Chile, I never thought I would climb an active volcano, visit the bottom of the American continent, or swim in the frigid Strait of Magellan.
+But now, it is impossible to imagine not having done it.

-As the program came to a close, I decided that I was neither satisfied with my level of fluency in Spanish nor my all-too-short three months of adventure.
+As the program ended, I decided that I was neither satisfied with my fluency in Spanish nor my all-too-short three months of adventure.
 I needed more.
 I set up a leave of absence with my home university, checked web postings for English teaching jobs, sent resumes to multiple institutions, and waited for responses throughout the summer.
-As it was next to impossible to find teaching jobs over the summer because it was vacation time, I did not start getting response emails and interview requests until nearly the end.
-Once the employers began contacting me it became apparent that one of the most essential pieces to selecting a work place is to visit the site and make sure that the terms of your employment are clear.
-Not only was it beneficial because I could see what I might be getting into, but also because the chance of getting hired increases greatly if you are already present and knocking at potential employers' doors.
+As it was nearly impossible to find teaching jobs over the summer because it was vacation time, I started getting response emails and interview requests near the end.
+Once the employers began contacting me, it became apparent that one of the most essential pieces to selecting a workplace is to visit the site and make sure that the terms of your employment are clear.
+Not only was it beneficial because I could see what I might be getting into, but also because the chance of getting hired increases considerably if you are already present and knocking at potential employers' doors.

-Even more astonishing was the life at the Preschool that tried me in things I had never dreamed of.
-I was teaching cartwheels and Ballet, ceramics and painting, and reading and writing to Chilean kids aged 2-6 in an English-immersion setting four days a week.
-That experience provided me with the day I realized that I had finally internalized my own credo of avoiding the "frog in the well" syndrome.
-As Africa was the topic of the month in the science room, I was asked by the head teacher to incorporate some of its culture into my gym classes.
-So after a little Internet research and some informational videos I pumped up the volume and taught them everything I knew about Afro-Brazilian dance.
-While my moves were novice at best, the experience taught me that if I can get a group of 3 year olds to shake their bodies in unison to tribal dance music, I can do just about anything.
+Even more astonishing was the life at the Preschool that taught me things I had never dreamed of.
+I taught cartwheels and Ballet, ceramics, painting, and reading and writing to Chilean kids aged 2-6 in an English immersion setting four days a week.
+That experience provided the realization that I had finally internalized my philosophy of avoiding the "frog in the well" syndrome.
+As Africa was the topic of the month in the science room, the head teacher asked me to incorporate some of its culture into my gym classes.
+So, after a bit of web research and some informational videos, I pumped up the volume and taught them everything I knew about Afro-Brazilian dance.
+While my moves were novice at best, the experience taught me that if I can get a group of 3-year-olds to shake their bodies in unison to tribal dance music, I can do just about anything.

-When you boil it down, studying and working abroad are about trying different things and molding your world view to incorporate the beliefs of others.
-Making funny language mistakes, eating interesting food, and possibly getting the chance to swim in the Strait of Magellan or translate Chilean love letters are just part of the bargain.
+When you boil it down, studying, volunteering, and working abroad is about trying different things and molding your worldview to incorporate the beliefs of others.
+Making funny language mistakes, eating interesting food, swimming in the Strait of Magellan, or translating Chilean love letters are part of the bargain.
 We were meant to adapt; the truth is that leaving home is the hardest part of it all.